To book Kate Ancketill please contact your JLA Agent.

 Kate Ancketill is one of the world’s top trend forecasters for retailers, retail and product brands.
-Her work looking at the key shifts in consumer expectation, retail innovations and technology provides confidence to senior business decision makers about where to innovate, adapt and invest resources.
+Immersed in global innovations, Kate’s work provides confidence to senior business decision-makers about where to innovate, adapt and invest resources.

-Kate worked for Amnesty International for seven years, in research and policy writing, before joining GDR, where she reoriented the company’s work towards research into innovation in design, experiential marketing, technology, new media, packaging and service within the brand, retail and hospitality sectors, tapping into an extensive network of thousands of the world’s most inspirational designers, architects, technologists, academics and strategists for source material.
+Kate worked for Amnesty International for seven years, in research and policy writing, before founding GDR Creative Intelligence.
+She steered the company’s work towards research into innovation in design, experiential marketing, technology, digital, packaging and service within the brand, retail and hospitality sectors.
+To spot these trends early, and forecast the next big shift, they tap into an extensive network of thousands of the world’s most inspirational designers, architects, technologists, academics and strategists for source material.

-In addition to the publication of quarterly Global Innovation Reports, GDR undertakes custom research and consults on mid-term (five year) future scenarios.
-Kate has won the Jennifer d’Abo Memorial Scholarship for female entrepreneurs, and was named as one of the top 100 in the Courvoisier Future 500.
+In addition to the publication of quarterly Global Innovation Reports, GDR Creative Intelligence undertakes custom research and consults on mid-term (five year) future scenarios.
+Kate has also been named as one of the top 100 in the Courvoisier Future 500.

 The 4th Industrial Revolution